 In June 2018, legislators passed a School Code bill amending Act 55 to ensure that experienced educators with multiple certifications are not furloughed simply because they teach in a program area a district intends to cut.
 This change addressed one of the major flaws in Pennsylvania’s new furlough law.

 This law includes four categories of educators, based on their most recent two, consecutive years of evaluation results.
 The idea behind this is, if economic furloughs are necessary in a school district, the lowest-rated educators would be furloughed first and the highest-rated educators would be furloughed last, with seniority being used as a deciding factor within each category.

 Temporary professional employees would continue to be furloughed first.
 Educators in category 1 could be furloughed next.
 Furloughs could then proceed in order through categories 2, 3, and 4.

-Because of PSEA members’ advocacy and Gov. Tom Wolf’s veto of HB 805 last year, this new seniority proposal is far less damaging than previous versions — including a bill introduced by Sen. John Eichelberger that would have allowed furloughs of any educator for any reason.
+Because of PSEA members’ advocacy and Gov. Tom Wolf’s veto of HB 805 last year, Act 55 is far less damaging than previous versions — including a bill introduced by Sen. John Eichelberger that would have allowed furloughs of any educator for any reason.

-Even under this proposal, seniority will remain a determining factor in furlough decisions for the vast majority of educators.
-In addition, the legislation includes provisions requiring:
+Under this law, seniority will remain a determining factor in furlough decisions for the vast majority of educators.
+In addition, the law includes provisions requiring:

-Despite these improvements, PSEA still opposed this bill and will oppose any bill that uses factors other than seniority to determine furlough order.
+Despite these improvements, PSEA still opposed this law and will oppose any bill that uses factors other than seniority to determine furlough order.